AlbrechtL/welle.io/README.md

 - Linux (Travis): [![Travis Build Status](https://travis-ci.org/AlbrechtL/welle.io.svg?branch=master)](https://travis-ci.org/AlbrechtL/welle.io)
 - Windows (AppVeyor): [![AppVeyor Build status](https://ci.appveyor.com/api/projects/status/yipsu95pb4ecdofe?svg=true)](https://ci.appveyor.com/project/AlbrechtL/welle-io)

+# WARNING: This is the next branch and heavy under development!
+It may not to compile or work!

 This repository contains the implementation of a SDR DAB/DAB+ receiver.
 Please see the project website https://www.welle.io for a user oriented documentation.
 You can also use the forum https://forum.welle.io to get in contact with us.